kayaoglutuncay/max78000/src/system-power-clocks-reset.md

        <td>-</td>
        <td><strong>Ready</strong><br>This field is cleared by hardware anytime the cache as a whole is invalidated (including a POR).
 Hardware automatically sets this field to 1 when the invalidate operation is complete, and the cache is ready.<br>
         <div style="margin-left: 20px">
-            <p>0: Cache invalidation in process.</p>
+            0: Cache invalidation in process.<br>
-            <p>1: Cache is ready.</p>
+            1: Cache is ready.
         </div>
-        *Note: While this field reads 0, the cache is bypassed, and reads come directly from the line fill buffer.*
+        <em>Note: While this field reads 0, the cache is bypassed, and reads come directly from the line fill buffer.</em>
    </tr>
       <tr>
        <td>15:1</td>